Poojavpatel/Tech-stack/Javascript/README.md

 * Apply invokes the function and allows you to pass in arguments as an array.
 * Bind returns a new function, allowing you to pass in a this array and any number of arguments.

+When we say invokes the function, we mean that the function is called or executed

+Call is a method in JavaScript that allows you to call a function with a specified `this` value and individual arguments provided explicitly

 ```js
 // Call
 var person1 = {firstName: 'Jon', lastName: 'Kuperman'};